 It is standard practice in commercial leases for the landlord to be liable for the maintenance and repair of areas used by multiple occupiers.
 The landlord's liability is usually an express provision in the lease requiring it to carry out repairs in the building and maintain and repair the common areas of the building.

 It is common for the landlord to be reimbursed for such expenses by charging tenants for outgoings.
 The percentage of outgoings payable by a tenant will consist of an amount based on the size of their leased premises in relation to the entire building's gross rentable space.

 Most lease contracts contain a provision providing that all costs and rental charges, including taxes relating to the leased premises, are to be covered by the tenant.
 These costs generally include the maintenance and repair of common areas used by all tenants.
-The tenant will pay a percentage of these costs in proportion to the size of their premises.
+The tenant will pay a percentage of these costs in proportion to their share in the building/property.

 The landlord pays for general maintenance and the cost of insuring the building.

 The lease’s terms will dictate tenants’ liability for the property’s maintenance.
 Generally, tenants in multi-tenanted properties will be proportionally responsible for all costs and fees associated with the operation, repair and maintenance of the common areas.
 Leases may also require tenants to pay a separate fee for parking facilities.

 These costs are usually included in the management fees and are paid by the lessee.

 In the case of a multi-let development, the landlord will repair and maintain the common areas and the structure of the building.
 Each tenant is usually required to pay a proportion of the service costs, calculated on the basis of the size of their unit.

 This is decided by agreement between the parties.
 Each tenant is normally required to pay a proportion of these costs, calculated according to the size of the unit held.